 If using the individual nut cookie molds, put each filled mold onto the baking sheet, metal form sides down (dough facing up).
 When all forms are filled, bake between 8 to 12 minutes, or until the dough is golden brown.
 Time may depend on form size or individual ovens.
 As they bake, the dough will puff up a bit.
 Remove baked cookies from the oven, and allow to cool for a short time.
 Then gently knock the still warm ones out of the molds.
 If they cool too much, removing becomes harder.
 If they seem stuck (more often an issue for metal vs. silicone molds), gently use a paring knife to loosen edges or pry the cookies out.
 See photo above right.
 Allow cookies to fully cool before filling with the buttercream mixture.
 If too delicate, let the cookies sit for a day or two first.

 To create the buttercream filling, whip the 100 g softened butter with 100 g confectioner’s sugar, until fluffy.
 Add the tablespoon rum and 50 g finely ground walnuts and beat again, until fully incorporated.
 At this point, you can choose to either spread the filling between the cookie halves (easiest), or pipe it using a pastry bag fitted with appropriate tip.
 After filling and sandwiching cookies together, allow them to sit for a while, for the fillings to set.
 Or to quicken the process, refrigerate.

 If you wish to decorate the cookies, do so after the fillings set for a while.

 Interested in making other Czech Christmas cookies?
-Visit More than 10 Varieties of Czech Christmas Cookies, plus.
+Visit Authentic Czech Christmas Cookies and Sweet Breads.